Calyps0man/rdram-ps3test/README.md

 Original RDRAM testing logic by krat0s - https://www.psx-place.com/resources/ps2-rdram-test-by-krat0s.899/

-PS3 integration, channel/range diagnostics and UART output by Calyps0/Chatgpt.
+PS3 integration, channel/range diagnostics and UART output by Calyps0/ChatGPT.

 **Disclaimer:**

+**IT IS MADE BY AI, HOWEVER IT HAS BEEN REVISED NUMEROUS TIMES UNTIL FUNCTIONALY WAS PROVEN TO BE WORKING CORRECTLY.**

-THIS IS AN EXPERIMENTAL REPAIR AND RESEARCH TOOL.
+**THIS IS AN EXPERIMENTAL REPAIR AND RESEARCH TOOL.
 USE AT YOUR OWN RISK.**